 Glareolidae – Coursers & Pratincoles

-The coursers are crepuscular and nocturnal in their habits, and are generally inconspicuous, particularly the woodland species.
+The coursers are largely crepuscular or nocturnal in their habits, and are generally inconspicuous, particularly the woodland species.
 They are not as social as the highly gregarious and noisy pratincoles, some species of which may also active at dawn and dusk.

-The IOC considered there to be 17 species in this family, which are:
+The newly (2025) amalgamated AviList considered there to be 17 species in four genera in the Glareolidae family.
+They are:

 Cream-colored Courser Cursorius cursor